Newgrange is a Stone Age (Neolithic) monument in the Boyne Valley, County Meath,

 that it was built 500 years before the Great Pyramids and more than 1,000 years

-of its builders was undoubtedly to mark the beginning of the new year.
+of the Stone Age farmers who build Newgrange was undoubtedly to mark the beginning of the new year.
 In

 addition, it may have served as a powerful symbol of the victory of life over